Pet Travel Guide

 Limantour Beach, Point Reyes: Not so quiet as Kehoe Beach, but most people prefer this beach.
 It is a very beautiful, big beach.
 Signs show that on some parts of the trails, dogs are prohibited.
 You may walk with your dog to Santa Maria Beach.
 Directions: From Highway One, turn between Olema and Inverness onto Bear Valley Road.
 Look for Limantour Road and turn south all the way to the beach.

-Stinson Beach/Dog Beach: In the northern part of Stinson, where private houses are built, leashed dogs are permitted.
+Upton Beach: In the northern end of Stinson Beach, where private houses are built, leashed dogs are permitted.
 Dogs are also allowed in Stinson Beach’s picnic area by Eskoot Creek.
 Directions: Take the Beach exit from Highway 1.
 Turn right to the parking lots and park at the north end.
 Go right at the sign “no pets allowed on beach”.
 Where the private houses start, dogs are allowed.

-Although leashes are law on all preserve’s trails, your pooch can be off leash on the fire roads.
+Although leashes are law on all preserve trails, your pooch can be off-leash on the fire roads.

 More open space preserves and parks recommended for dogs: